The Sugar Beet Harvest

 Working conditions at the Sugar Beet Harvest deserve some attention!

-As you can probably image, the working conditions of the Sugar Beet Harvest will be drastically different from the cozy campground store you might have worked in last Summer.
+As you can probably imagine, the working conditions of the Sugar Beet Harvest will be drastically different from the cozy campground store you might have worked in during a summer workamping job.

-The luxury of sitting for hours on end, chatting with guests about the crowding at the pool and installation of the new sauna should not be compared to the sights and sounds of working the harvest!
+The luxury of sitting for hours on end, chatting with guests about the crowding at the pool and installation of the new sauna should not be compared to the sights and sounds of working the Sugar Beet Harvest!

 The Sugar Beet Harvest is not a job you accept based on the beautiful view from your campsite, the perks of using the employee golf carts or the ability to explore the local area for new experiences.